-TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area:

-☐ TNWs: linear feet width (ft), Or, acres. ☐ Wetlands adjacent to TNWs: acres.
+1. TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
+Wetlands adjacent to TNWs: acres.
 2. RPWs that flow directly or indirectly into TNWs.
 Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: The UNT to Cherith Brook on site has an approximately 120 acre drainage.
-The drainage is large enough, based on approximately 45" of precipitation annually, to maintain a perennial baseflow.
-Likewise, the stream appears as a "blue line" on topo maps, indicating perennial flow.
-The owner also stated that the stream maintains a base flow in most years Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: The subject WOUS maintains perennial flow based on the review of aerial photography from all seasons, over many years.
+The waterway is a naturally impounded, beaver pond.
+Beaver damming behavior is triggered by the sound of constantly flowing water.
+The area receives approximately 45 inches of precipitation as water equivalent annually ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: scasonary
+Provide rationale indicating that tributary flows seasonally: